isabella232/data-workbench.en-1/help/home/c-get-started/c-admin-intrf/c-admin-intrf.md

 ---
 description: Information about the administrative interfaces available to manage and monitor your implementation of Data Workbench.
 Also information about opening administrative interfaces as well as information about several other interfaces.
-seo-description: Information about the administrative interfaces available to manage and monitor your implementation of Data Workbench.
-Also information about opening administrative interfaces as well as information about several other interfaces.
-seo-title: Administrative interfaces
 solution: Analytics
 title: Administrative interfaces
 topic: Data workbench